DavidMajomi/Stock-Market-Analysis/readme.md

 ```
 NEWS_API_ORG_KEY = "API_KEY"    # Your News API key from newsapi.org
 TESTING_MODE = "True"           # Enable testing mode with sample data and limited model training
                                 # Set to "False" for production mode with live data
+UPDATE_HOUR = 0                 # Hour to uupdate in 24 hour format
 ```

 4. Initialize the data and train models: